Development impact

 Since 2013, IFU has collected information on corporate taxes reported by the projects in the active portfolio.
 These figures do not include taxes paid by employees and VAT.

-In 2021, IFU project companies reported DKK 5.4bn in corporate taxes to host countries.
-60% was reported from companies operating in Africa and nearly 30% from companies in Asia.
+In 2022, IFU project companies reported close to DKK 9bn in corporate taxes to host countries.
+24% was reported from companies operating in Africa and 42% from companies in Asia.

 Show more Show less